SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 If you want to know more about Luigi, please have a look at the [Luigi homepage](https://luigi-project.io/).

 ## How to use the library
-Using the library is pretty straightforward, you need to import the library in the package.json:
+1. Import the library in the `package.json`:
 ```javascript
 npm install @luigi-project/fundamental-ngx-sample-apps-master -s
 ```